 All contingent faculty are required to take part in pre-semester professional development activities.
-For Visiting and Retained Term Faculty, this means participating in Professional Development Week the week before the Fall semester begins and in Professional Development activities the two days before Spring Semester begins or as specified in your contract.
+For Visiting and Retained Term Faculty, this means participating in Professional Development Week the week before the Fall semester begins and in Professional Development activities the two (2) days before Spring Semester begins or as specified in your contract.

-For Term and Per-course Faculty, this means participating in pre-semester Professional Development as specified in your contract.
+For Term and Per-Course Faculty, this means participating in pre-semester Professional Development as specified in your contract.

-All per-course, term, and retained term faculty are welcome and encouraged to participate in other professional development opportunities throughout the year.
-These include workshops held throughout the semester by the Center for Teaching Excellence (located in the Victoria Sanchez TEC building).
+All Per-Course, Term, and Retained Term faculty are welcome and encouraged to participate in other professional development opportunities throughout the year.
+These include workshops held throughout the semester by the Center for Teaching Excellence.
 Faculty at the centers can participate in many of these via remote access.